utaal/protoduction/Readme.md

   - `context` contain the entire contents of the data file
   - `params` contain the values of the route parameters in the current request

-Routes are [sinatra](http://www.sinatrarb.com/intro#Routes) -like, or similarly, [connect.router](http://senchalabs.github.com/connect/middleware-router.html) -like, in fact the routing implementation is a modified version of connect.router route matching function.
+Routes are [sinatra](http://www.sinatrarb.com/intro#Routes) -like, or similarly, [connect.router](http://senchalabs.github.com/connect/middleware-router.html) -like, in fact the routing implementation is a modified version of connect.router's route matching function.

 The yaml parser is equipped with a custom type constructor, `!include`, that allows the inclusion of other yaml files in place of elements: you can say `!include other_data_file.yml` and it will be replaced with the other_data_file contents at the same indentation level.